 If you go a custom route

-For the last several years, Akveo has been creating solutions that support logistics businesses worldwide.
+For the last several years, Akveo has been creating solutions that support logistics businesses of different sizes.
 We help hardware manufacturers and fleet managers to automate their operations and profit from data-driven decisions.
 Up to date, we have developed a number of products in the telematics and automotive domain, so we can help with your solution.

 If you've chosen to go the custom route and develop your own fuel management software, you need a proper front-end or UI/UX.
-We got you covered.
-The fleet management software provides a striking design for systems of any complexity, so you won’t have to create the UI from scratch.
+We got you covered: the fleet management software provides a nice design for systems of any complexity, so you won’t have to create the UI from scratch.

 Every fleet operator knows that managing fuel brings constant headaches and stress, not to mention money loss for the business.
 However, technology comes in real handy, and now it's possible to control fuel spendings via a smartphone or a tablet.

 The chart below says it all: the use of fleet management software is growing.
-If you want to beat the competition, it’s advisable to adopt such software as early as possible.
+If you want to save operational costs and beat the competition, it’s advisable to adopt such software as early as possible.
 Well, unless you want to play catchup.

 For many people, telematics is still associated exclusively with tracking the movement of vehicles.
-However, with the right approach, it is no big deal to effectively use the funds of the vehicle fleet, even based on simple travel data.
+However, if you know what's you're doing, it is no big deal to effectively manage fleet funds, even based on simple travel data.
 The comparison of fuel costs with the performed trips results in more economical routes.

 There's a common myth claiming that "to ensure better fuel economy, one needs to have a small vehicle."
 Despite a certain logic behind this statement, small cars aren't the most efficient.
 But proper fuel management systems are.
-The FMS systems are universal.
-They are suitable for any vehicle fleet where gasoline or diesel fuel is used.
+The thing is that FMS systems are universal.
+They are suitable for any vehicle fleet with gasoline or diesel engines.
 Even the most exotic types of transport can be equipped with fuel control systems and show a desirable reduction in consumption.

 Get 17 the Most Essential Interview Questions & Answers